ulthiel/Champ/Readme.md

 You need a [Magma](http://magma.maths.usyd.edu.au/magma/) version of at least 2.19 (current version is 2.25).
 You can then download the [latest CHAMP release](https://github.com/ulthiel/champ/releases/latest) and start it by running ```./champ```. **Important:** for full functionality of CHAMP, you have to download the ReflectionGroups database from the release assets as well and extract it in the ```DB``` directory of CHAMP.

-Alternatively, you can clone the git repository.
-This has a minor complication: due to large binary files in the database, it is stored with [Git Large File Storage](https://github.com/ulthiel/champ/releases/latest).
+Alternatively, you can clone the git repository. **Important**: due to large binary files in the database, it is stored with [Git Large File Storage](https://git-lfs.github.com).
 You first have to install this extension as described in the link.
 Then you can do a ```git clone https://ulthiel.github.com/champ/``` as usual and this will also clone the database.

 I advise to once run ```./selfcheck``` in the directory ```SelfCheck```.
 (The ReflectionGroups selfcheck will take a bit of time but if the first few are fine, the rest should be fine as well).